yiheng-wang-nv/hil-serl/docs/unitree_sdk2_minimal.md

 ## Next steps

-- Map the REST interface to the exact Dex3 finger state.
+- Add reset/randomisation logic and collision-aware safety checks.
-- Port reset/randomisation logic from the Franka environment.
+- Expose camera feeds and reward classifiers similar to the Franka pipeline.
 - Integrate the environment into the `examples/experiments` pipeline once the long-term observation/action structure is agreed upon.